cryptofyre/debugify/README.md

 **Download from here**
 https://github.com/iiFir3z/debugify/releases

+*Due to a bug in NewTerm the app may crash when running the script for whatever reason.
+So if that happens to you I recommend using SSH over a computer or another mobile device.
+Thanks*

 ## How to run.
 Download the .sh script and copy it to your iDevice doesn't matter which directory just copy it.
 Now edit your SystemVersion.plist (File is in /System/Library/CoreServices/SystemVersion.plist) to match the following text Internal descriptor below.